Born Yesterday (1950 film): Locations

-Premiere
+Release

 The Hollywood premiere of Born Yesterday was attended by many celebrities and the film was met with enthusiastic applause.
 Jan Sterling and Paul Douglas, who had played the two leading roles on stage, attended the premiere.

-Reviews
+Reception

+Critical response

-In a review published the day after the film's premiere, Bosley Crowther of The New York Times wrote, "Just in time to make itself evident as one of the best pictures of this fading year is Columbia's trenchant screen version of the stage play, 'Born Yesterday' ...
+In a review published the day after the film's premiere, Bosley Crowther of The New York Times wrote, "Just in time to make itself evident as one of the best pictures of this fading year is Columbia's trenchant screen version of the stage play, Born Yesterday ...
 On the strength of this one appearance, there is no doubt that Miss Holliday will leap into popularity as a leading American movie star."
-Variety stated, "Columbia has a promising box-office offering in its screen version of the Broadway hit play, 'Born Yesterday.'
+Variety stated, "Columbia has a promising box-office offering in its screen version of the Broadway hit play, Born Yesterday.
 The bright, biting comedy of the Garson Kanin legit piece adapts easily to film and there is every indication that key-city audiences will give it a hearty ticket play."
 Richard L. Coe of The Washington Post called it "an even more beguiling comedy than it was on the stage, and Judy Holliday's even funnier ...
 It's one of the few I'd like to see twice."
 A review in Harrison's Reports declared, "An excellent adult comedy ...
 What really puts the picture over is the brilliant performance of Judy Holliday as the beautiful but dizzy 'girl-friend' of an unscrupulous, uncouth multi-millionaire junk dealer, whose downfall is brought about when he makes the mistake of deciding that she needs an education.
 One has to see and hear Miss Holliday to fully appreciate the superb delivery of her lines and the fine shadings of her artful mannerisms."
 The Monthly Film Bulletin stated, "Garson Kanin's comedy is a pleasing lesson in the virtues of democracy, enlivened by smart, sometimes witty, dialogue and by characterisation which, if broad and simple, is always lively."

 Syndicated Catholic columnist William H. Mooring decried the film as "clever film satire strictly from [Karl] Marx."
-In 1951, the film was picketed by the Anti-Communist Committee of the Catholic War Veterans because Holliday and Kanin were affiliated with organizations on the U.S attorney general's list of subversive groups.
+In 1951, the film was picketed by the Anti-Communist Committee of the Catholic War Veterans because Holliday and Kanin were affiliated with organizations on the U.S. attorney general's list of subversive groups.

 Supporters of the film included columnist Louella Parsons, reviewer William R. Weaver of the Motion Picture Herald and Kenneth Clark of the MPAA, who stated "we feel very deeply and sincerely the picture gives warmth and positive support to the democratic ideals, principles and institutions of America."